 ALTER TABLE Airport DROP CONSTRAINT uniquecode;

-Add unnamed constraints PRIMARY KEY or LIMIT PARTITION ROWS, each of which can apply to a table only once.
+Add unnamed constraint PRIMARY KEY.
 In our example, we add the PRIMARY KEY constraint to the new AirportCode column.

 When adding a table constraint, it must not conflict with the other columns of the table.
 For example, only one primary key is allowed for a table so you cannot add the PRIMARY KEY constraint to an additional column.

-To drop the PRIMARY KEY or LIMIT PARTITION ROWS constraint, include the type of constraint using the format in the following example:
+To drop the PRIMARY KEY, include the type of constraint using the following format:

 ALTER TABLE Airport DROP PRIMARY KEY;